14 facts about wine you may not have known…

 8. Wine doesn’t make you fat

 While beer produces a beer belly, wine does not affect your waistline at all – hallelujah!
-In fact recent studies showed that “women who routinely drank moderate amounts of alcohol, totaling about one drink per day, carried almost 10 pounds less body fat than women who did not drink at all”.
-Experts believe that the calories in alcohol are not metabolized in the same way as calories from carbohydrates, fats or protein.
+In fact recent studies showed that “women who routinely drank moderate amounts of alcohol, totalling about one drink per day, carried almost 10 pounds less body fat than women who did not drink at all”.
+Experts believe that the calories in alcohol are not metabolised in the same way as calories from carbohydrates, fats or protein.
 So if you are about to start a diet to lose weight, then you should consider having a glass of wine instead of chocolate pudding for dessert.

 9. The tradition of “cheers” began because of suspicious Romans…